March 5, 2020

 Taxpayers who do not file a personal property assessment each year find themselves at the Assessor’s Office during the end-of-the-year rush, mainly for three reasons:

 - New residents are not familiar with the personal property declaration requirement.

 - Residents did not receive a tax bill because their personal property declaration form was not returned to the Assessor.

 - Residents experience difficulties renewing or registering license plates due to incorrect information reported on their personal property declaration.

-“Submitting the form by the deadline is important because it assures a fair and equitable distribution of taxes,” explains Shipman.
-“The tax rate for everyone in the county is impacted by those who do not declare their personal property.”
+By state law, personal property assessments must be filed with the Assessor every year.
+“Completion of the form assures a fair and equitable distribution of taxes and provides the opportunity to appeal the value if necessary,” says Shipman.
+“The tax rate for everyone in the county is impacted when citizens do not declare their personal property.”